mamkin-itshnik/UIView-Pop-Up/README.md

 # UIView-Pop-Up

+ATTENTION: think if you are here.
+Why aren't you using the viewController popUp present?

 popup UIView with some background on top of UIViewController after touchesEnded on background, UIView will close or call your clojure